Project 1 - Interactions in Underexplored Ecosystems

 Excessive fertilization causes eutrophication and species extinctions in downstream aquatic systems and promotes climate warming and ozone destruction.
 It is therefore extremely important to reduce global fertilizer input, particularly the energy-demanding, inefficiently-used and ecologically-costly nitrogen (N) fertilizers.
 Nutrient turnover in soils is a microbially-driven process that strongly impacts plant nutrition.
 Hence, modulation of soil- and plant-associated microbiomes represents a promising approach to improve plant N nutrition.
 Soil- and plant-associated microorganisms contribute to plant nutrition by transforming N compounds into forms that plants can take up.
 In this project, we aim to identify and isolate microbial consortia that improve N nutrition in agricultural-relevant plants using state-of-the art molecular tools combined with high-throughput isolation techniques.
 Taken together, this project will assess the complex interactions between nutrient cycling microbiomes, plant nutrition, and greenhouse gas emissions in a multi-disciplinary manner, and develop microbiome-based approaches to improve plant nutrition and curb fertilizer use.

-PhD position (Sessitsch) Postdoc position (Wöbken)
+PhD position (Sessitsch) - filled Postdoc position (Wöbken)

 WP 6.2 - Microbiome-Enhanced Silicate Weathering